Opendigitalradio/etisnoop/README.md

 ETISnoop analyser
 =================

-The ETISnoop analyser decodes and prints out a RAW ETI file in a form that makes analysis easier.
+The ETISnoop analyser decodes a RAW ETI file and prints out its contents in YAML for easier analysis.

 It can show information about the signalling, details about the FIGs, and extract a DAB+ subchannel into a file.